crate/crate-pdo/docs/usage.rst

 Fetch Modes
 ===========

-Crate PDO only supports a subset of the PDO fetch modes.
+CrateDB PDO only supports a subset of the PDO fetch modes.

 Available fetch modes are: